sandsmark/borderlands3-save-editor/README.md

  - Mission objectives progress (so you can bypass bugs making the main story line not progress).
  - Edit items/weapons in the inventory, also tries to validate your changes (can't create new from scratch yet though)
  - Amount of ammo, SDUs, eridium and money
- - View active missions and progress (have everything for editing, but can't be bothered to do the last 5% of the work)
+ - View and edit active missions and progress
  - UUID (not very interesting, but we can generate valid ones)
  - Save slot ID (not very interesting either)